leomccormack/Spatial_Audio_Framework/README.md

 ## Using the framework

-Once a CBLAS/LAPACK flag is defined (and the correct libraries are linked to your project), you can now add the files found in the **framework** folder to your project and add the following directory to your header search paths:
+Once a CBLAS/LAPACK flag is defined (and the correct libraries are linked to your project), add the files found in the **framework** folder to your project, and add the following directory to your project's header search paths:

 ```
 Spatial_Audio_Framework/framework/include
 ```

-The framework's master include header is then:
+Then include the framework's master header and you're good to go:

 ```c
 #include "saf.h"